tarbib/beautiful-jekyll/_posts/2017-02-15-your-filename.md

 ![lalaland.png]({{site.baseurl}}/img/lalaland.png)

-When you get in, you have access to a list of movies, after selecting the one you want to watch (lalaland in this case) h, you click on 立即购买（buy now.
+When you get in, you have access to a list of movies, after selecting the one you want to watch (lalaland in this case), you click on 立即购买（buy now).

 ![theater selection.png]({{site.baseurl}}/img/theater selection.png)

-select in which theater you want to do so.
+Just select in which theater you want to go to.
 You can select by location, like the nearest to you.
 You'll be prompted with different timetables and starting price.

 ![price selection.png]({{site.baseurl}}/img/price selection.png)